This page lists synchronization invariants that hold in Chickadee. See also spinlocks.

 SCI3.
 A CPU should not run in kernel mode with interrupts disabled indefinitely.
 To prevent yielding processes from blocking out interrupts,

-may enable interrupts for a single instruction before transferring control tocpustate::schedule()
+proc::yield()may enable interrupts for a single instruction before transferring control tocpustate::schedule().Note that

-may be called on a resumable task [SUI7]; and if a resumable task is executing on a CPU, the relevant CPU must have interrupts disabled untilcpustate::schedule
+proc::yield_noreturn()does not enable interrupts in the same way.
+This is becauseproc::yield_noreturn()may be called on a resumable task [SUI7]; and if a resumable task is executing on a CPU, the relevant CPU must have interrupts disabled untilcpustate::scheduleis called [SUI3, SUI4].

 Process state invariants